-Did you know that Whole Foods Market® has funded $8 million in low-interest loans for small, local producers through our Local Producer Loan Program?
+Did you know that Whole Foods Market® has funded $8 million in low-interest loans for small, local producers through our Local Producer Loan Program opens in a new tab?
 Since 2007, this money has helped 130 farmers, ranchers and food artisans grow their businesses and bring hundreds of unique, high-quality products into our stores for our customers to enjoy.

 To celebrate this milestone, we're giving away a basket full of goodies made by some of our Local Producer Loan recipients!
 Just enter a comment below by February 20 telling us which local producers or products you love and why and you’ll have a chance to win!
 UPDATE: Thanks to everyone that entered.
 Congratulations to our randomly chosen winner, Rachael W.!